 To integrate the Group’s resources to make full use of operating synergies and reinforce business development, TCB, the Co-operative Assets Management Co., Ltd. and the Taiwan Cooperative Bills Finance Co., Ltd. jointly established Taiwan Cooperative Financial Holding Co., Ltd. (hereafter referred to as “TCFHC” or “the Group”）on Dec.
 1, 2011 through a share swap.
 TCFHC thus became TCB’s sole (shareholding 100%) shareholder.
 To achieve the cross-industry condition for the holding company, TCB’s securities department was spun off as the Taiwan Cooperative Securities Co., Ltd. on Dec.
 2, 2011.
 For the effective management of the Group’s resources, the Bank transferred its shares in the BNP Paribas Cardif TCB Life Insurance Co., Ltd. and BNP Paribas TCB Asset Management Co., Ltd. (renamed Taiwan Cooperative Securities Investment Trust Co., Ltd.) to TCFHC on Apr.
 3, 2012, making the two companies as subsidiaries of TCFHC.
 To reinforce the protection of consumers’ rights and provide superior insurance services, the Bank merged with Cooperative Insurance Brokers Co., Ltd. on Jun.
 24, 2016, with the Bank as the surviving company and established the Insurance Agent Department.
 TCB’s subsidiary currently includes the United Taiwan Bank S.A.

 As of Dec.
-31, 2021, the Bank boasts a total of 296 domestic and overseas branches (including the Department of Business, Offshore Banking Branch, United Taiwan Bank, Manila Offshore Banking Branch, Los Angeles Branch, Seattle Branch, New York Branch, Houston Branch, Hong Kong Branch, Suzhou Branch, Suzhou New District Sub-Branch, Tianjin Branch, Fuzhou Branch, Changsha Branch, Sydney Branch, Melbourne Branch, Phnom Penh Branch, Tuek Thla Sub-Branch, Pur Senchey Sub-Branch, Siem Reap Sub-Branch, City Center Sub-Branch, Veng Sreng Sub-Branch, Sihanouk Ville Sub-Branch, Tuol Kouk Sub-Branch, Vientiane Capital Branch, Beijing Representative Office, and Yangon Representative Office), creating the most extensive network of branches among all Taiwan banks and positioning itself as a market leader in share of deposits and loans.
-According to the list of the world’s top 1,000 banks by asset size, published in the July 2021 issue of The Banker magazine, TCB ranked 163th in the world and 3rd in Taiwan.
-In the global ranking of the top 500 banking brands, published in February 2022, TCB ranked 248th in the world.
+31, 2022, the Bank boasts a total of 297 domestic and overseas branches (including the Department of Business, Offshore Banking Branch, United Taiwan Bank, Manila Offshore Banking Branch, Los Angeles Branch, Seattle Branch, New York Branch, Houston Branch, Hong Kong Branch, Suzhou Branch, Suzhou New District Sub-Branch, Tianjin Branch, Fuzhou Branch, Changsha Branch, Sydney Branch, Melbourne Branch, Phnom Penh Branch, Tuek Thla Sub-Branch, Pur Senchey Sub-Branch, Siem Reap Sub-Branch, City Center Sub-Branch, Veng Sreng Sub-Branch, Sihanouk Ville Sub-Branch, Tuol Kouk Sub-Branch, Vientiane Capital Branch, Beijing Representative Office, Yangon Representative Office and Prague Representative Office), creating the most extensive network of branches among all Taiwan banks and positioning itself as a market leader in share of deposits and loans.
+According to the list of the world’s top 1,000 banks by asset size, published in the July 2022 issue of The Banker magazine, TCB ranked 162th in the world and 3rd in Taiwan.
+In the global ranking of the top 500 banking brands, published in February 2023, TCB ranked 231th in the world.

 According to TCB’s Articles of Incorporation, the Bank is in charge of carrying out the missions of operating a banking business, developing national economic construction, and providing financial adjustment for the farming and fishery industries.
 In addition to providing financing for cooperative enterprises, the farming and fishery industries, and small and medium enterprises, TCB also offers deposits, loans, and foreign exchange services for business enterprises in general to facilitate funds utilization and promote overall economic development.
 This makes TCB a consolidated international bank for farming, fishery, cooperative, and business financing.